turbot/guardrails-docs/docs/reference/glossary/index.md

 ## Policy Setting

 An [assertion about desired state or behavior](/guardrails/docs/concepts/policies/values-settings#policy-settings) of a Control.
 A Policy Setting is an instance of a Policy Type.
-A Policy Settings is created and managed by a person (versus a Policy Value which is created and managed by Guardrails).
+A Policy Setting is created and managed by a person (versus a Policy Value which is created and managed by Guardrails).
 The three kinds of Actions dictated by a Policy Setting are:

 - **Skip:** Tells Guardrails that a particular Control should not be evaluated for a Resource, and no Action taken.
 When a policy is set to `skip` it instructs Guardrails to ignore the Control for that Resource.